touzet/pampa/README.md

 ## How to run the program ?

 pampa has two modules:
-- \\assign\\, for species identifications
+- _assign_, for species identifications
-- //build//, for construction of custom marker peptides.
+- _build_, for construction of custom marker peptides.

-Type <pampa assign -h> or <pampa build -h> respectively to print the help.
+Type _pampa assign -h_ or _pampa build -h_ respectively to print the help.

 ### Assign module